nerudaj/dgm-sdk/examples/Readme.md

  * cmake 3.19 - Newer versions might have some issues with FetchContent
  * newest Visual Studio

-All required dependencies (dgm-lib, SFML, TGUI, etc) are automatically downloaded and linked via CMake.
+All required dependencies (dgm-lib, SFML, etc) are automatically downloaded and linked via CMake.

 ## How to configure and build